IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Not all the generators need to be defined as columns of this file, only those with values different from 0.

-If you have daily energy inflow data, just input the daily amount during the first hour of every day to see if the ESS has daily or weekly storage capacity.
+If you have daily energy inflow data, just input the daily amount during the first hour of every day if the ESS has daily or weekly storage capacity.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.